 Identify the key behaviors and achievements that you want to recognize.

-This should include things like exceptional performance, teamwork, innovation, and customer service.
+This should include exceptional performance, teamwork, innovation, and customer service.
 Identifying these key behaviors and achievements will help you to focus your recognition efforts and to ensure that your program is aligned with your goals.

 Create a system for recognizing employees.